Basingstoke (UK Parliament constituency)

-Basingstoke (/ˈbeɪzᵻŋˌstoʊk/) is a constituency in Hampshire represented in the House of Commons of the UK Parliament since 2005 by Maria Miller, a member of the Conservative Party who served as Culture Secretary and Minister for Women and Equalities from 2012 to 2014 under Prime Minister David Cameron.
+Basingstoke (/ˈbeɪzᵻŋˌstoʊk/) is a constituency in Hampshire represented in the House of Commons of the UK Parliament since 2024 by Luke Murphy, a member of the Labour Party.

 Constituency profile

-The constituency is based around the town of Basingstoke, and the surrounding countryside, in Hampshire.
-Basingstoke is both a commuter town with frequent trains to London and a regional economic centre, making this a prosperous area.
+The constituency is located within the Basingstoke and Deane local government district in Hampshire.
+It contains most of the large town of Basingstoke and extends into rural areas to the west of the town, including the village of Oakley.

+Basingstoke is a historic market town that was significantly expanded after World War II to accommodate the London overspill.
+Residents are generally wealthier than the national average and have a similar ethnic makeup to the country as a whole.
+Local politics are mixed, with Conservative, Labour and Liberal Democrat councillors all being elected in the town at the most recent borough council election in 2024.
+The constituency is estimated to have voted marginally in favour of leaving the European Union in the 2016 referendum, similar to the national average.

 History

 Political history

-With the exception of a 1923-1924 Liberal MP, since broadening in 1885 it has elected Conservative MPs, and thus meets the longevity indicator, if not majority indicator, as a Conservative safe seat.
-The closest it came to a non-Conservative victory was in 2001, when its incumbent since 1983, Hunter, in his final election, was returned by 880 votes.
+Historically, Basingstoke has been a Conservative safe seat, but in 2024 it elected a Labour MP for the first time in its history.
+With the exception of this and a Liberal MP being elected in 1923, it has elected Conservative MPs since the seat was created in 1885.
+The closest it came to a non-Conservative victory in the century between was in 2001, when its incumbent since 1983, Andrew Hunter, in his final election, was returned by 880 votes.
+Hunter notably crossed the floor in 2004 to join the Democratic Unionist Party, a party which traditionally only runs in Northern Ireland.

 In June 2016, an estimated 53.6% of local adults voting in the EU membership referendum chose to leave the European Union instead of to remain.
-This was matched in two January 2018 votes in Parliament by its MP.

 Content and regional context

 The town was represented in the Model Parliament convened in 1295 but not again until the modern seat was created in 1885 which was done on a broad contents basis.
-From 1295 inclusive to the one year parliament of 1831-32 its area was part of the Hampshire constituency or election of knights of the shire as the event was more often called and from 1832 to 1885 its area lay in the North Hampshire constituency.
+From 1295 inclusive to the one year parliament of 1831–32 its area was part of the Hampshire constituency or election of knights of the shire as the event was more often called and from 1832 to 1885 its area lay in the North Hampshire constituency.